Press Releases

 Since implementing fundamental reforms to its management structure during the crisis (see Background above), Board of Directors' Meeting Board of Directors' Meeting Board of Directors' Meeting be outside directors, and currently appoints outside directors (directors who are not audit and supervisory committee members) who have experience as presidents or vice presidents of global companies.
 While striving for and implementing corporate governance reforms that are consistent with Corporate Strategy, the company is also aware of the issues with the current structure, and is not satisfied with the status quo, aiming to create an even better system and mechanisms.

-5. Excellent Financial Performance
+5. Excellent financial performance

 For details, please refer to the link below.